8T4/c4sharp/README.md

 - [Graphviz](https://plantuml.com/graphviz-dot)

-### Coding a C4 diagram
+### Coding

-To build C4 Diagrams in C4S it's simple.
-Just use this following structure for all
+Use the following structure for all C4S diagrams:
-diagrams:

 ```c#
 var diagram = new <Diagram Type>